 Part of that is by design.
 “Our goal is to get clients, get into their facilities and then never leave,” says Libby.
 The continued presence is because these clients have millions of square feet of space and multiple facilities, and they are constantly in need.
 “Our objective is to build trust with our clients, so they never have to call another contractor.”

-To establish this type of long-term relationship requires investing time and energy into new clients and then providing a level of service that is top notch.
+Establishing this type of long-term relationship requires investing time and energy into new clients and then providing a level of service that is top-notch.
 That means having the right personnel to staff projects.
 Doing so with Wise Construction’s previous resource management tool was a difficult chore.

-“It was super tedious to update each spreadsheet and do analysis of one in conjunction with another and projecting future work was very difficult,” says Libby.
-“The overall process [of resource planning] was time consuming.”
+“It was super tedious to update each spreadsheet and do an analysis of one in conjunction with another and projecting future work was very difficult,” says Libby.
+“The overall process [of resource planning] was time-consuming.”

 Something had to change as the system was clunky and outdated.
 “We knew we needed to do something,” says Libby.
 Wise Construction was familiar with Bridgit because they had been using the punch list and inspection management tool, Bridgit Field.
 Through this, they became familiar with Bridgit Bench, a workforce management tool, and decided to give it a try.

 Bridgit Bench has enabled Wise Construction to see where the gaps are in terms of workforce planning.
 “We’re typically running about 80 jobs at a time of different sizes, and we’re constantly having to move pieces around,” says Libby.

 “With Bridgit Bench, we can see where gaps are and manage resources and manpower efficiently.”

 Just how much more efficient has resource planning become for Wise Construction?
 Well, reviewing pertinent resource planning information now takes about an hour whereas before it took 4 to 5 times that amount of time.

 “Now, we can quickly and concisely check workloads, demands, and where employees will have peaks and valleys,” says Libby.